 Exploit

-Leverage Test API to Execute Attacks: Once an adversary has discovered a system with a sample or test API, the API is leveraged to exploit the system and/or conduct various attacks.
+Leverage Test Interface to Execute Attacks: Once an adversary has discovered a system with a non-production interface, the interface is leveraged to exploit the system and/or conduct various attacks.

 Techniques

-The adversary can leverage the sample or test API to conduct several types of attacks such as Man-in-the-Middle attacks, keylogging, Cross Site Scripting (XSS), and more.
+The adversary can leverage the sample or test interface to conduct several types of attacks such as Adversary-in-the-Middle attacks (CAPEC-94), keylogging, Cross Site Scripting (XSS), hardware manipulation attacks, and more.

 Prerequisites

-The target must have installed test APIs and failed to secure or remove them when brought into a production environment.
+The target must have configured non-production interfaces and failed to secure or remove them when brought into a production environment.

 Resources Required

-For some APIs, the attacker will need that appropriate client application that interfaces with the API.
-Other APIs can be executed using simple tools, such as web browsers or console windows.
-In some cases, an attacker may need to be able to authenticate to the target before it can access the vulnerable APIs.
+For some interfaces, the adversary will need that appropriate client application or hardware that interfaces with the interface.
+Other non-production interfaces can be executed using simple tools, such as web browsers or console windows.
+In some cases, an adversary may need to be able to authenticate to the target before it can access the vulnerable interface.

 Mitigations

-Ensure that production systems to not contain sample or test APIs and that these APIs are only used in development environments.
+Ensure that production systems do not contain non-production interfaces and that these interfaces are only used in development environments.

 Related Weaknesses